ARTHUR KRAMER ELEMENTARY, An IB World School

 SAFETY & SECURITY

 Campus security is a team effort!
-All visitors, whether known or not, must enter through the front doors and immediately report to the Attendance Office for check-in and a visitor’s pass.
+All visitors, whether known or not, must ring the bell and be buzzed in by a staff member.
+Please come through the front doors and immediately report to the Attendance Office for check-in and a visitor’s pass.

 For the protection of our students, visitors and volunteers must present a valid form of identification to be scanned through the Raptor System.
 Visitors and parents will have limited access to locations throughout the building to ensure the safety and security of the faculty, staff, and students.